MicrosoftDocs/CommunityToolkit/docs/maui/layouts/StateContainer.md

 }
 ```

 By default `StateContainer` changes state without animation.
-To add custom beautiful animation you can use `ChangeStateWithAnimation` method:
+To add a custom animation you can use the `ChangeStateWithAnimation` method:

 ```csharp
 async Task ChangeStateWithCustomAnimation()